Cheesecake Factory (CAKE) Q1 2017 Results - Earnings Call Transcript

 Alex Marty - Raymond James Financial, Inc.

 Hi, guys.
 This is Alex Marty filling in for Brian Vaccaro.
-Most of my questions were answered.
-But a quick one on delivery.
+Most of my questions were answered, but a quick one on delivery.
 I believe you're leveraging the order platform with your delivery partner at the moment.
 The question is, are you working towards developing an internal online ordering platform and if there is a potential timeline on that?

 David M. Gordon - Cheesecake Factory, Inc.